Night of the Living Dead: Cast

 The low-budget film featured no well-known actors, but it propelled several cast members' careers.
 Two independent film companies from Pittsburgh—Hardman Associates and director George A. Romero's The Latent Image—combined to form Image Ten, a production company chartered only to create Night of the Living Dead.
-The cast consisted of members of Image Ten, actors previously cast in their commercials, acquaintances of Romero, and Pittsburgh stage actors.
+The cast consisted of members of Image Ten; actors previously cast in their commercials; clients who commissioned commercials; local TV, radio, and law enforcement; acquaintances of Romero, production crew and their relatives; and Pittsburgh stage actors.